arimotearipo/ggmp-single-user/README.md

-# Password Manager CLI
+# Go-Get-My-Password

 =======================

-A simple password manager that runs on a looping Command-Line Interface (CLI).
+A simple password manager that runs on a looping Command-Line Interface (CLI) built with Go.

 ## Overview